mschuchard/jenkins-devops-libs/README.md

    remote: 'https://github.com/mschuchard/jenkins-devops-libs.git'])
 ```

+Note that this latter example is also useful for circumventing Github API rate limit issues.

 ## Use with Enabled Sandbox

 Basically, you need to first [add the shared library](https://jenkins.io/doc/book/pipeline/shared-libraries/#global-shared-libraries) in the Jenkins global configuration.
 Then, you can either load the library's methods with: